selimolmaz/test-automation-with-selenium-and-java/README.md

-# Project Documentation

-## I will now provide a detailed explanation of the project, including its architecture, data handling, reporting, design patterns, and setup instructions.

 ### Project Overview
 This project is a test automation framework for the [saucedemo](https://www.saucedemo.com/) website, built using Java, Selenium, TestNG, and Allure.
 Its primary goal is to test the login functionality of the application.
 The framework is designed with a focus on maintainability, scalability, and detailed reporting.